 UN EMISSION GOALS 2050, REACHED IN 2025

 As soon as our newbuilds are set into operation, we’re on our way to reach the UN’s emissions goals for 2050 already in 2025.
 We’re proud to spearhead this shift in the Norwegian market, and hope the rest of the industry follows.
+In addition, NCL is set to cut Co2 by 90% by 2030.

 In contrast with various other biofuels proposed to cut emissions, methanol is miscible in water, and is less hazardous to the environment, biodegrading quickly in the event of a spill.
 Methanol can be produced carbon neutral.
 We firmly believe that any solution shouldn’t create new problems, and that’s why we’ve opted for methanol as our sustainable fuel.